IIIF/api/source/api/content-state/0.3/index.md

 </script>
 ```

 In that scenario the user can paste the content state directly into the view.
-If supporting this scenario, the client _SHOULD_ accept unencoded JSON as well as base64url encoded JSON, and _SHOULD_ accept resource URLs directly, such as a manifest URL.
+If supporting this scenario, the client _SHOULD_ accept unencoded JSON as well as base64url encoded JSON, and _SHOULD_ accept resource URIs directly, such as a manifest URI.

 Refer to Section 3.2 below for methods of exporting data, including the _Copy to clipboard_ pattern, a natural pairing with a paste operation, from one viewer to another.